 The first time you log in, you'll be prompted for your year.
 A link to your Charlie account will be automatically set up based on that information.
+Change your password the first time you log in, by typing passwd and following the prompt.

 You will need some files for the various labs.
-They are located in /courses/e158/10
+They are located in /courses/e158/11